mateusblm/validate-cpf/README.md

-# validatecpf
+# ValidateCPF
-A simple system of validation of CPF using python!
+# A simple system of validation of CPF using python!